fvdnabee/steelseries6gv2/README.md

 KERNEL=="uinput", MODE="0666"
 ACTION=="add", SUBSYSTEM=="usb", ATTR{idVendor}=="04b4", ATTR{idProduct}=="0101", GROUP="input", MODE="0666"
 ```
-See (Arch Wiki)[https://wiki.archlinux.org/index.php/Udev] for more details on udev rules.
+See the [Arch Wiki](https://wiki.archlinux.org/index.php/Udev) for more details on udev rules.

 Known issues:
 ------------
 * You might notice that /dev/uinput does not exist or does not have the file permissions as per the udev rule above.
 One fix for this is to signal the kernel to load uinput module as follows:
 `cat uinput > /etc/modules-load.d/uinput.conf`
 * When you have pressed the media keys without the steelseries6gv2 program running, then the usb device won't generate any USB HID events.
-In this case you can reset the USB device by executing the reset-keyboard-usb-device.sh script.
+In this case you can reset the USB device by executing the `reset-keyboard-usb-device.sh` script.

 TODO:
 -----